-Professor R. T. R. Varma, HOD of marketing at SCMS Cochin School of Business talks about the constantly evolving world of marketing and explains why Digital is the way forward.
+Professor R. T. R. Varma, Professor Emirates at SCMS Cochin School of Business talks about the constantly evolving world of marketing and explains why Digital is the way forward.

 “Teaching is all about academic discipline..”
-These are the words of Prof. R. T. R. Varma, who is also the HOD of the Marketing department at SCMS Cochin School of Business and one of its most senior faculty members.
+These are the words of Prof. R. T. R. Varma, who is also the Professor Emirates department at SCMS Cochin School of Business and one of its most senior faculty members.
 With over 25 years of industry experience in Senior Management positions in Marketing and General Management in both the public and private sector, he is able to offer students a wide range of knowledge in important marketing concepts and business trends.

 Prof. Varma believes that industry experience for academics can go a long way in helping bring students a corporate perspective on things they learn in the classroom.
 “It’s particularly true in areas like Marketing where your experience in the industry setup can be brought to the classroom to make things relatable to the students”, he explains.
 “I constantly try to do that at the institute because I want the students to understand how they can use their classroom learning in the real world when they become professionals”.

 Clearly, Prof. Varma has a lot of insight into the world of marketing, while also seeing it evolve over the years.
 So, he strives to help his students keep abreast with the latest trends in the industry: “IT is changing just about everything in the industry.
 Recently, we had a seminar on how it’s even transformed a creative area like advertising as the whole process can now be digitalized.
 In fact, digital is the way forward because that’s the demand of the consumer – you just cannot avoid it.”